Maud D'Oyly Hammersley1

 Charles William Dunbar-Buller1

-Charles William Dunbar-Buller was the son of Reverend William Buller.1 He married Georgiana Anne Elizabeth Dunbar, daughter of George Dunbar Dunbar and Harriet Susan Isabella Beresford, on 22 July 1890 in a childless marriage.1 He died on 29 April 1924, after which Woburn House, Millisle, County Down, Ireland, passed to his wife's cousin Reynell James Pack-Beresford.1
+Charles William Dunbar-Buller was born on 2 October 1847 at Bradford, Wiltshire, England.2,3 He was the son of Reverend William Buller and Eleanor Coney.1,3 He married Georgiana Anne Elizabeth Dunbar, daughter of George Dunbar Dunbar and Harriet Susan Isabella Beresford, on 22 July 1890 in a childless marriage.1 He died on 29 April 1924 at age 76, after which Woburn House, Millisle, County Down, IrelandG, passed to his wife's cousin Reynell James Pack-Beresford.1

-Charles William Dunbar-Buller was born with the name of Charles William Buller.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He was a Fellow and Sub-Warden of All Souls.1 In 1891 his name was legally changed to Charles William Dunbar-Buller by Royal Licence.1 He lived at Tofts, Monks, Norfolk, England.1
+He was born with the name of Charles William Buller.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He was a Fellow and Sub-Warden of All Souls.1 In 1891 his name was legally changed to Charles William Dunbar-Buller by Royal Licence.1 He lived at Tofts, Monks, Norfolk, EnglandG.1

 Citations